-As the saying goes, ‘old habits die hard’.
-We understand; the forethought and planning needed to bring personal takeaway box and cup is not always convenient.
+As the saying goes, “old habits die hard.”
+We understand; the forethought and planning needed to bring personal takeaway box and cup are not always convenient.
 In many ways, the Tupperware Challenge encourages a small lifestyle change.

 And while Collective Responsibility invites you to challenge yourself to take the extra initiative to bring one’s own lunch boxes every once in awhile, we do recognize that larger industry solutions and government solutions are also necessary for managing plastic waste in China.

 Hopefully, making this small personal step towards decreasing consumption, multiplied across the millions of consumers using takeaway and order-in every day, can get some momentum going in the right direction.